 Judgment and Decision Making; Computational and Mathematical Modeling of Cognition

-Professor Sudeep Bhatia will be considering new graduate students for admission for Fall 2017.
+Professor Sudeep Bhatia will not be considering new graduate students for admission for Fall 2024.

 Bhatia, S. (in press).
 Inductive reasoning in minds and machines.
 Psychological Review.